-- 1. Patients shall be informed of their present oral health status without disparaging comment about prior services. - 2.
+- 1. Patients shall be informed of their present oral health status without disparaging comments about prior services. - 2.
 It is unethical for a dentist to practice while abusing controlled substances, alcohol or other chemical agents which impair the ability to practice.
 All dentists have an ethical obligation to urge impaired colleagues to seek treatment.
 Dentists with first-hand knowledge that a colleague is practicing dentistry when so impaired have an ethical responsibility to report such evidence to the NYSDA Committee on Substance Abuse and Well Being.

-- 1-H. Expert Testimony.
+- 3. Dentists with first-hand knowledge that a colleague is practicing dentistry with a mental or physical impairment should reach out to their colleague to discuss their concerns with patient treatment and/ or report such evidence to the appropriate entity. - 1-H. Expert Testimony.
 Dentists should provide expert testimony when the testimony is essential for the just and fair disposition of a judicial or administrative action. - 1-I. Rebates and Split Fees.
 Dentists shall not accept or tender "rebates" or "split fees."
 (See Section 5-A, Advisory Opinion 5.)

-A dentist who purchases a retiring dentist's practice may ethically agree to pay a percentage of the fees collected from patients of the retired dentist, provided the retiring dentist gives assurance that she/he will maintain an active license during that period, and maintain at least a consulting relationship with the practice.

-1-J. Representation of Care and Fees.
-Dentists shall not deliberately represent the care being rendered to their patients or the fees being charged in a false or mislead-ing manner.
+- 1. A dentist who purchases a retiring dentist's practice may ethically agree to pay a percentage of the fees collected from patients of the retired dentist provided the retiring dentist gives assurance to maintain an active license during that period, and maintain at least a genuine consulting relationship with the practice. - 1-J. Representation of Care and Fees.
+Dentists shall not deliberately represent the care being rendered to their patients or the fees being charged in a false or misleading manner.

-- 1. Deliberately representing treatment or fees in a false or misleading manner includes but is not limited to: - (a) performing unnecessary procedures; - (b) performing procedures unauthorized by the patient or the patient's legal representative;
+- 1. Deliberately representing treatment or fees in a false or misleading manner includes but is not limited to: - a. performing unnecessary procedures; - b. performing procedures unauthorized by the patient or the patient's legal representative;

-- (c) removing amalgam restorations from the non-allergic patient for the alleged purpose of removing toxic substances from the body, when such treatment is performed solely at the recommendation or suggestion of the dentist; - (d) increasing fees solely because the patient is covered by insurance; - (e) reporting incorrect dates on insurance forms for the purpose of obtaining benefits; - (f) incorrectly describing a procedure to receive a higher reimbursement; - (g) indicating on an insurance claim form a fee other than that actually charged the patient; and - (b) accepting payment from an insurance company or other third party payer under a co-payment plan as payment in full without disclosing to the insurance company or other third party payer that the patient's payment portions will not be collected. - 2.
-This Code does not prohibit a dentist from engaging in the normal business practice of instituting lawful service charges for unpaid balances. - 3.
-This Code does not prohibit the charging of a fee to cover the administrative cost for the processing of insurance or other third party payer claim forms. - 1-K. Patient Consent and Involvement.
+- c. removing amalgam restorations from the non-allergic patient for the alleged purpose of removing toxic substances from the body, when such treatment is performed solely at the recommendation or suggestion of the dentist; - d. increasing fees solely because the patient is covered by insurance; - e. reporting incorrect dates on insurance forms for the purpose of obtaining benefits; - f. incorrectly describing a procedure to receive a higher reimbursement; - g. indicating on an insurance claim form a fee other than that actually charged the patient; and - b. accepting payment from an insurance company or other third party payer under a co-payment plan as payment in full without disclosing to the insurance company or other third party payer that the patient's payment portions will not be collected. - 2.
+This Code does not prohibit a dentist from engaging in the normal business practice of instituting lawful service charges for unpaid balances. - 1-K. Patient Consent and Involvement.
 In order that the patient may be involved in treatment decisions, the dentist shall inform the patient of the proposed treatment, reasonable alternatives, fees, and proximate risks.

-A dentist shall make certain that a patient understands the options, needs, and risks for treatment, including nontreatment.
+A dentist shall make certain that a patient understands the options, needs, and risks for treatment, including non-treatment.
 It is unethical to provide treatment when the dentist knows or has reason to know the patient does not understand the reasons or need for treatment.

-- 1-L. Patient Abandonment.
+1-L. Patient Abandonment.
 Once a dentist has undertaken a course of treatment, the dentist should not discontinue that treatment without giving the patient adequate notice and the opportunity to obtain the services of another dentist.
-Care should be taken that the patient's oral health is not jeopardized in the process. - 1-M. Personal Relationships with Patients.
-Dentists should avoid interpersonal relationships that could impair their professional judgment or risk the possibility of exploiting the confidence placed in them by a patient.
+Care should be taken that the patient's oral health is not jeopardized in the process.